 With a team of nearly 700 caregivers, we are deeply committed to improving the health and wellbeing of our community, always seeking new ways to innovate and advance our level of care and service.
 In today’s complex and ever-changing world of medicine, CMH will always strive to be your trusted choice for care and the place you forever call your healthcare home.

 CMH is the fastest growing rural hospital in the state of Oregon.
 We are a full-service, not-for-profit, Level IV Trauma and Critical Access Hospital located in Astoria and one of only five remaining independent hospitals in the state.

-CMH is a hub for healthcare in the region.
+CMH’s health clinic and medical centers are a hub for healthcare in the region.
 The main hospital includes private, inpatient suites, an emergency department that is staffed by board-certified emergency medicine physicians from Oregon Health & Sciences University (OHSU), a newly renovated family birthing center, state-of-the-art surgical program, full-service lab, advanced radiology services, and more.

 The planetree, or sycamore, is the tree that Hippocrates, the founder of modern medicine, sat beneath when he began teaching his medical students many centuries ago.
 The Planetree model was founded on the belief that if patients have access to information regarding their illness and hospitalization, they can become active participants in restoring their own health.
 Learn more about how we “Live Planetree” at CMH.

 In addition to adopting the five drivers of Planetree, we strive to develop and implement tools and processes that promise a culture of safety and service excellence for every patient, at all times.
 We make a promise to our patients that we will provide exceptional service at our facilities that is respectful, compassionate and customized to the individual’s needs by anticipating what they want and giving more than they expect.